achyutganti/achyutganti.github.io/home/about.md

 permalink: /about/
 ---

 Hi!
-I'm Pranav, and I'm a rising senior (class of 2021) studying Computer Science at Carnegie Mellon University.
+I'm Pranav, and I'm a rising senior (class of 2021) studying Computer Science (with a concentration in Computer Systems) at Carnegie Mellon University.

 ## Interests